Mathematics

 1.0 MATH CREDIT - GRADE 11 - 12

-This course is for advanced math students and is taught as a non-calculus based college class and culminates in the Advanced Placement Statistics Examination.
-The purpose of the AP course in statistics is to introduce students to the major concepts and tools for collecting, analyzing and drawing conclusions from data.
-Students are exposed to four broad conceptual themes: Exploring Data: Describing patterns and departures from patterns; Sampling and Experimentation: Planning and conducting a study; Anticipating Patterns: Exploring random phenomena using probability and simulation; Statistical Inference: Estimating population parameters and testing hypotheses.
-Students who successfully complete the course and exam may receive credit, advanced placement or both for a one-semester introductory college statistics course.
-Grades may be weighted in this course for the purpose of determining GPA.
-The TI-NSPIRE calculator will be rented out in the class.
-Take this course if you plan on majoring or interested in the following: Engineering, Air Transportation, Mathematics, Analysts, Astronomy, Atmospheric Sciences and Meteorology, Business Administration/Management, Computer Science, Criminal Justice, Criminology, Economics, Education, Environmental Studies, Ethnic Studies, Exercise Science, Foods/Nutrition/Wellness, Geography, Information Science, Insurance, Management Science, Medical field, Meteorologist, Physical Assistant, Physics, Psychology, Public Administration, Public Policy Analysis, Social Work, Statistics, Urban Studies.
+This course is for advanced math students and is taught as a non-calculus based college class that culminates in the AP Statistics Examination.
+The purpose of the AP course is to introduce students to the major concepts and tools for collecting, analyzing, and drawing conclusions from data.
+Students are exposed to four broad conceptual themes: Exploring Data: Describing patterns and departures from patterns: Sampling and Experimentation: Planning and conducting a study; Anticipating Patterns: Exploring random phenomena using probability and simulation; Statistical Inference: Estimating population parameters and testing hypotheses.
+Students who successfully complete the course and exam may receive credit, advanced placement or both for a one semester introductory college statistics course.
+Grades are weighted in this course for the purpose of determining GPA.
+A TI - Nspire or Numworks calculator is required for this course (A calculator can be purchased or rented)

 AP Pre-Calculus